igor-voitov/PowershellCodenjoyBot/README.md

 * Here is how to construct a basic decision.
 For instance, let's check whether it's okay to move into X=30 Y=5.
-IF Wall,WallDestroyable or MeatChopper there
+If Wall,WallDestroyable or MeatChopper there than we can't move, else can move
 ```powershell
 if ($myCurrentGameBoard[30,5] -match "Wall","WallDestroyable","MeatChopper")
 {